nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC03 - List all members of a team**

-Preconditions: The current working team is set to the team that the member should be deleted from.
+Preconditions: The current working team is set to the team that the members should be listed from.

 **MSS**